Trinity Reading School

 At Trinity High School and Sixth Form Centre we place reading at the forefront of our education: first thing in the morning, every day.
 Not being able to read to your correct age means that you struggle much more just attempting to understand what is being said and written, and when you consider that only 59% of pupils leaving primary school reached the expected level for reading in 2022, many of those pupils will struggle to access the secondary school curriculum.

 At Trinity High School, we are aspirational for every single child that is in our care, and we understand what is required to improve the reading ages of all our pupils: we are taking the necessary action to make sure this happens.
 After analysing reading assessments, we now realise that a pressing concern is ensuring that all students in our school should be able to read to their chronological age as a bare minimum because reading is an integral skill, needed to interact with others throughout their lives.
+We know that students are now asked across all subjects to read academic texts with increasing complexity, and it is part of our literacy strategy to ensure all students are equipped with the skills to do this.

 We want so much for all the young people that attend Trinity to achieve personal growth, happiness and accumulation of useful knowledge for their future life; we also want to ensure that they have a voice and meaning to their adult professional life.
 This starts in the home, the classroom, and with the way in which they understand the world around them.